Sadra-Madayeni/Operating-System-LAB-projects/README.md

 # xv6 System Calls & Kernel Hacking (Project 2)

-This repository contains the implementation of custom system calls and kernel enhancements for the **xv6 Operating System**.
+This project contains the implementation of custom system calls and kernel enhancements for the **xv6 Operating System**.
 This project explores kernel-space file management, process scheduling algorithms, and low-level register manipulation.

 ## 🚀 Key Features Implemented